Overview of Nevada Taxes

 |Year||Median Household Income|

+As is mentioned above, Nevada does not have a state income tax and no cities in the state levy local income taxes.
 Property taxes are also not a major source of financial concern for most Nevadans.
-The average homeowner in the state pays annual property taxes that are equal to 0.77% of their home's market value, so annual property taxes shouldn't take a significant chunk out of your bank account.
+The average homeowner in the state pays annual property taxes that are equal to 0.53% of their home's market value, so annual property taxes shouldn't take a significant chunk out of your bank account.
+Nevada largely earns money from its sales tax, which can be one of the highest in the nation and varies from 6.85% to 8.375%.

-When it comes to owning a home, the low property taxes and absence of any state or local taxes in Nevada can make it a particularly affordable place to own a home.
-If you’re looking to refinance your home or purchase one in the Silver State, make sure to look at our Nevada mortgage guide.
+Low property taxes and the absence of any state or local income taxes in Nevada can make it a particularly affordable place to own a home.
+If you’re looking to refinance a mortgage or purchase a home in the Silver State, make sure to look at our Nevada mortgage guide.

 How You Can Affect Your Nevada Paycheck

-As we’ve established, Nevada has no state or local income taxes, however residents do still have to think about federal taxes.
-One option that Nevadans have to shelter more of their paycheck from Uncle Sam is to put more money into pre-tax retirement accounts like a 401(k) or 403(b).
-The money that you put into these accounts is taken out of your paycheck before taxes are applied, so it lowers your taxable income.
+One option that Nevadans have to shelter more of their paycheck from Uncle Sam is to put more money into pre-tax retirement accounts, such as a 401(k) or 403(b).
+The money that you put into these accounts is taken out of your paycheck before taxes are applied, helping you to lower your taxable income, which leads to tax savings.

-For the same reason, you can consider making use of a Health Savings Account or Flexible Spending Account, if your employer offers them.
-Just keep in mind that HSAs and FSAs do not roll over from year to year, so any money you put in here you need to use or you will lose it.
+For the same reason, you can consider making use of a health savings account (HSA) or flexible spending account (FSA), if your employer offers them.
+Just keep in mind that FSAs only allow $500 to roll over form year to year.
+So if you do not use the money you put in, you chance losing it.

 Most Paycheck Friendly Places